ashutoshxhq/webkodes-server/README.md

 <img src="1.png" width="1000"/>

 ## Whats the Problem with this ?
-These is a lot of time wasted in the admin configeration and review process which can be saved if we are able to somehow automate that process.
+These is a lot of time wasted in the admin configuration  and review process which can be saved if we are able to somehow automate that process.

 ## Webkodes Workflow
 Here is a slide explaining the workflow of webkodes.